LawrenceSchmitt/MERN_PWA_boilerplate/README.md

 "npm run install:server" for server dependencies.<br/>
 <br/>
 To start the development script simply open a terminal and type:<br/>
-"npm start" to start the development -server, and client.<br/>
+"npm start" to start the development server, and client.<br/>
 <br/>
 alternatively you can start only the server or the client by running:<br/>
 "npm run start:server" or "npm run start:client" respectively.<br/>